VictorYu379/hyppoe-junior-design/README.md

 ### Known bugs and defects
 - Uploading images for new drink types hasn’t been implemented due to different native behavior across iOS and Android for using images from camera roll.
+   - React Native and Expo provides very limited access to the file system of the mobile device.
+Could avoid this if the project is written in native language to the machine (E.G. Swift/Objective-C for iOS, Java/Kotlin for Android)
+   - Need a lot of processing since Expo file APIs only support reading files as string, and we didn't have enough time or experience to accomplish the file processing.
+   - Users could directly upload the image for their new drinks to firebase as a work-around.
+Make sure to manually update the icon url link in drink type information in the firebase as well.
 - Notifications regarding new job status or low inventory stock hasn’t been implemented.
 - Cloud Firestore currently applies basic security rules for test mode.
 The security rules need to be updated before deploying to production.